Infinidat/cinder/README.md

 #### 1.2 Environment File for cinder backend

-> Note: Only iSCSI backend is currently officially supported.
-FC backend has not yet passed the certification for the RedHat OpenStack Platform 16.2

 The Infindiat Infinibox environment file for RedHat OpenStack Platform contains the settings for each backend you want to define.

 Create the environment file "cinder-infinidat-config.yaml" with below parameters and other backend details.